NiSource's (NI) Clean Energy Goals & CAPEX Plans Bode Well

 What’s Driving the Stock?

-NiSource is working on its long-term utility infrastructure modernization program and aims to invest in the range of $9.6-$10.7 billion during the 2021-2024 time frame.
-The company has a 100% regulated business model and more than 75% of its capital expenditure starts providing returns in less than 18 months of investment.
-This will drive its earnings per share, seeing a 7-9% CAGR in the above-mentioned period.
+NiSource is working on its long-term utility infrastructure modernization program and aims to invest $2 billion in 2021 and $7.7-$8.6 billion over the 2022-2024 time frame.
+NI has a 100% regulated business model and more than 75% of its capital expenditure starts providing returns in less than 18 months of investment.
+This will drive earnings per share, seeing a 7-9% CAGR in the 2021-2024 period.

-Through cost-saving initiatives, the utility plans to cut its operating and maintenance expenses.
-In the first half of 2021, the same declined 6.3% from the year ago period’s level.
-Such measures will boost the company’s margins over the long term.
-It had $2.2-billion worth liquidity at the end of second-quarter 2021, adequate enough to meet its debt obligations.
+Through cost-saving initiatives, NiSource plans to cut its operation and maintenance expenses.
+In the first nine months of 2021, the same declined 8.7% from the year-ago period’s level.
+Such measures will boost margins over the long term.
+NI had $1,698.3 million net liquidity available as of Sep 30, 2021, which is adequate to meet its debt obligations.

-The company aims to curb its greenhouse gas emissions by 90% within 2030 from its 2005 baseline.
-The utility is planning to retire its 100% coal-generating sources by 2028 to replace the same with reliable and cleaner options at lower costs.
-It will retire its 1,300 MW R.M.
+NiSource intends to curb its greenhouse gas emissions by 90% within 2030 from its 2005 baseline and plans to retire its 100% coal-generating sources by 2028 to replace the same with reliable and cleaner options at lower costs.
+NI will retire its 1,300 MW R.M.
 Schahfer Generating Station by 2023 and replace the same with clean and renewable energy sources.
-Apart from NiSource, utilities like Duke Energy DUK, DTE Energy DTE and Xcel Energy XEL among others are undertaking measures to supply clean energy.

-The utility is exposed to variability in cash flows associated with volatility in natural gas prices, which acts as an overhang on the stock.
-Despite efforts made to maintain its assets, the old machineries may turn defunct, causing unplanned outages and adversely impacting its operations.
+NiSource is exposed to variability in cash flows associated with volatility in natural gas prices, which acts as an overhang on the stock.
+Despite efforts to maintain NI’s assets, the old machinery may turn defunct, causing unplanned outages and adversely impacting its operations.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report